 Believe it or not, it doesn’t matter how much chemistry you and your partner has it is a known fact that your partner still may not meet your needs.
 Having great sex takes time and communication from both partners and without both of those ingredients, you can’t expect to have the best sex of your life during your first sexual encounter.

 If your partner is doing something to you sexually that you don’t like, don’t be afraid to say so.
 Sex is about having an experience and if you don’t tell your partner what you do or don’t like he or she will never know what to do in order to please you.

 - Don’t Be Afraid to Use Lubrication

-So often Lubrication has has gotten a bad reputation from many sexually active partners simply because many people feel that if you have to use lubrication it’s because you’re not turned on enough.
-Using lube can actually make sex more pleasurable and using a waster based lubricant alongside with a condom will help decrease the chances of a condom tear.
+So often Lubrication has gotten a bad reputation from many sexually active partners simply because many people feel that if you have to use lubrication it’s because you’re not turned on enough.
+Using lube can actually make sex more pleasurable and using a water-based lubricant alongside with a condom will help decrease the chances of a condom tear.